magalhas/backbone-react-component/README.md

 #### remove()
 Stops component listeners and unmounts the component.

-#### toHTML(callback)
+#### toHTML()
-Intended to be used on the server, passes to the callback an HTML string representation of the component.
-Check [React](http://facebook.github.io/react/) documentation for more information.
+Intended to be used on the server, returns an HTML string representation of the component.

 ## Examples
 * [Blog](https://github.com/magalhas/backbone-react-component/tree/master/examples/blog)